 Scott paints standards with a cool-headed attitude, exhibiting a strong appreciation for dialed- down fusion, straight ahead sounds, semi-smooth aesthetics, blues feeling, and, most importantly, hybridization.
 From the first moments of the openera "Willow Weep For Me" that subscribes to a stylistic thread that could best be described as ambient neo-soul jazzit's clear that this isn't your run-of-the-mill offering.
 As the album moves along, Scott continues to captivate with quiet energy.
 But that's not to say she doesn't exhibit range or vary her approach at different points.
 Performances like "Speak Low," a hip scene that's introduced with an understated touch of neo-noir before picking up a taste for swing and sass, and "Blue Prelude," which finds Scott reveling in ultramarine waters, demonstrate that she knows how to turn up the heat when needed.
 And if anybody remains skeptical after hearing those numbers, they need only listen to her rollicking farewell"The Joint Is Jumpin,'" with the Perri Sisters joining her on vocalsto have those doubts washed away.
 Scott may often present with a form of equanimity, but there's a smoldering side to her art that brings everything into balance and perspective.
 Her voice could best be described as icy hot.

 While Scott remains the rightful central figure in these songs, much of the credit for the success of this music has to go to keyboardist-arranger Russell Ferrante.
 He coats the walls of each song with attractively complex and glossy patinas that perfectly support Scott's vocals.
 Moreover, he managed to put together a series of arrangements that successfully walk the dividing line(s) between several stylistic sub-categories without ever betraying any of them.
 An ace crew that includes drummer Gary Novak, guitarist Michael Landau, and bassist Jimmy Haslip helps to bring his work to life with the perfect blend of sophistication and soulfulness.

 With great material, winning arrangements, a strong stable of collaborators, and fine vocal work, all of the bases seem to be covered here.
 Everything clearly fell into place for Standard Blue.
 It's a fine addition to Scott's discography and, quite possibly, her strongest date yet.

 Willow Weep for Me; Speak Low; A Flower is a Lovesome Thing; Never Let Me Go; Day

 Dream; Blue Prelude; I Wouldn’t Change It; East of the Sun; I’ve Got It Bad and That

-Ain’t Good; The Joint is Jumpin’.
+Ain’t Good; The Joint is Jumpin’